Letting the fridge do the work results in a delicious loaf of no knead sourdough made with minimum effort

 - 1 tsp Salt

-Add the salt to 30ml (2 tbsp) of water
+Add the salt to 30ml (2 tbsp) of water.
+Stir well to dissolve the salt.

 Mix the leaven into the remaining water.
 Add the flour and mix with your hands into a rough dough.